 A study of further topics in microbiology, with a focus on microbial interactions.
 This includes microbial diversity and function in natural environments, as well as the relationships between microbes and plants, animals and other microbes.
 Students will conduct a term research project.

 Physiology of Plants

-A course highlighting the basic physiological functioning of plants as seen in plant-water-mineral relations; metabolism plants as seen in plant-water-mineral relations; metabolis and hormonal regulation.
+A course highlighting the basic physiological functioning of plants as seen in plant-water-mineral relations; metabolism and hormonal regulation.

 Physiology of Animals